 Powder actuated fastening tools have many things in common with sporting rifles and pistols.
 All use a load to fire a projectile and all are commonly referred to as “guns.”

 Guns require proper training.
 Never use a fastening tool on a jobsite unless you have received proper instruction from a qualified person.
-Learn to recognize what the proper load and fastener for the tool you are using and the surface you are attaching it to are.
-Don’t attempt to force the improper fastener into a surface that is too hard.
+Learn to recognize what the proper load and fastener for the tool you are using and the surface you attaching to are.
+Don’t attempt to force the improper fastener into a too-hard surface.
 Rebounding and ricocheting fasteners can cause serious injury.

 Always inspect the shotgun.
 Make sure all working parts function properly.
 If the gun is not working correctly or shows signs of excessive wear at a critical point, inform your supervisor and have the tool removed from service.

-Safety points to cover shall include (but not be limited to) the following:
+Safety points to cover shall include (but are not be limited to) the following:

 Eye protection required at all times.
-Failure to use can result in serious injury.
+Failure to use will result in serious injury.
 Show your employees how to properly wear eye protection.

-It is the operator’s responsibility to make sure that all personnel in the immediate area that may be affected by the blast of the tool are wearing proper eye protection.
+It will be the operator’s responsibility to make sure that all personnel in the immediate area that may be affected by the blast of the tool are wearing proper eye protection.

 Hearing protection will be enforced 100 percent of the time, each and every time a tool is used.

 All tools are to be treated with the respect given to a loaded gun.
 TREAT EVERY CONTACT WITH A POWDER-ACTUATED TOOL AS CONTACT WITH A LOADED WEAPON.
-In your demonstration, cover the proper and accepted ways to load these tools.
+Cover in your demonstration the proper and accepted ways to load these tools.
 Concentrate on showing employees how to load without contacting the barrel with the palm of the hand.

 Do not mix loads in your tool pouch.
-Demonstrate the difference between different color loads with live fire.
+Demonstrate the differences in colors of loads with live fire.
 Demonstrate what to do with a miss-fire....

 Discuss the different material we install with powder tools: make sure employees understand backing materials.

 Discuss using powder tools while your work surface is a ladder, scaffold or aerial lift.
-In one case, our employee sustained serious injuries while working on ladder, using a shotgun.
+In one case, our employee sustained serious injuries while working on ladder and using a shotgun.
 When he fell from the ladder the shotgun discharged into his face.

 Add any safety information you deem necessary to eliminate accidents with these types of tools.